Universe-2025-SEC1364W-Templates/workshop-guide/section1-repo-risk-rating.md

 ### How to use this classification

-For **Exercise 3** you will create custom properties for each risk tier (e.g., `critical`, `standard`, and `low`) and tag the repositories accordingly.
+For **Exercise 3** you will create a custom property for "business criticality" with options for each risk tier (e.g., `Critical`, `Standard`, and `Low`) and tag the repositories accordingly.
 When creating security configurations in **Exercise 4**, apply a stricter configuration to all critical repositories and a more flexible configuration to standard and low‑risk repositories.

 ## Exercise 3 - Creating Custom Properties